 Many lumps are benign, such as fatty cysts or warts.
 If you or your vet believes it might be malignant, a fine needle aspirate may be possible (where they suck some cells out of the lump), or the lump may be removed.
 General anesthesia always carries a risk... so if the lump isn't malignant or bothering the dog in any way, perhaps it isn't worth removing.
 Ask your vet for advice.

 Adjust your dog's food as required.
 Many commercial dog foods offer a "senior's diet" which is supposed to be specially formulated for the older dog.
 As dogs age, their metabolisms can change and they could become more prone to obesity if their diets are not adjusted accordingly.
-Some people prefer to homecook for their dog or feed them raw diets.
+Some people prefer to homecook for their dog or feed them raw diets (or freeze-dried raw food).
 A holistic veterinarian and veterinary nutritionist may be able to help you create a diet that's appropriate for your dog and provides all the nutrients he will need.

 Also look for changes in your dog's appetite.
 Both increases and decreases in appetite can be caused by medical conditions (for example, liver problems in old dogs is one of many reasons why a dog may lose his appetite).
 You might also find that your old dog is experiencing bouts of diarrhea or digestive problems more frequently.